floor9design-ltd/test-data-generator/docs/project/usage.md

 $float_with_silly_bounds = $generator->randomFloat($min, $min);
 // returns a float between 25 and 25 inclusive, which is guaranteed to be: 25

+// Note that decimal places are optional in a float.
+25 is a float, as is 25.000.
+Remember to specify this if needed.

 ```